 Neill McNeill is doing exactly what he’s always wanted to do where he’s wanted to do it.
-2015 will mark his 32nd year of doing it at WGHP in North Carolina’s Piedmont-Triad.
+And for more than 30 years, he’s been doing it at WGHP in North Carolina’s Piedmont Triad.

 Neill is a native North Carolinian.
 He grew up in Raeford (near Fayetteville) and is a 1979 graduate of Hoke County High School.

 He arrived at WGHP in October 1983 after graduating from the University of North Carolina at Chapel Hill with a degree in Radio, Television, and Motion Pictures.
 While a student at UNC, he reported and anchored at WKFT-TV in Fayetteville as both a student intern and part-time employee.

 At WGHP, Neill has served in many capacities: general assignment reporter (1983-85), anchor of the morning and noon newscasts (1985-86), co-anchor of the weekend newscasts (1986-87), co-anchor of the 11:00pm newscasts (1988-1995 while WGHP was an ABC affiliate), one of the original co-anchors of the 5:00pm newscast (1990-present), co-anchor of the 6:00pm newscast (2001-present); and one of the original co-anchors of the 10:00pm newscast (when WGHP became a FOX affiliate in 1995).
 In February of 2014, he became one of the original co-anchors of the 6:30pm newscast.
 He has also been WGHP’s consumer reporter, Wednesday’s Child reporter (profiling area foster children in need of adoption), and executive producer of special projects.

 Neill has won awards for his reporting, and newscasts he’s co-anchored have won regional Emmys for best newscast and breaking news.